mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/README.md

 # Testing Bots with Microsoft Bot Framework

 Writing code using Microsoft Bot Framework is fun and exciting.
-But before rushing to code bots that can make tea and send spaceships to mars, you need to think about testing your code.
-This workshop demonstrates how you can perform raid development/testing, perform unit testing and functional testing (using Direct Line).
+But before rushing to code bots that can make tea and send spaceships to Mars, you need to think about testing your code.
+This workshop demonstrates how you can perform rapid development/testing, perform unit testing and functional testing (using Direct Line).

 ## Prerequisites

-* The latest update of Visual Studio 2015.
+* The latest update of Visual Studio 2015 or higher.
 You can download the community version [here](http://www.visualstudio.com) for free.

 * The Bot Framework Emulator.
 To install the Bot Framework Emulator, download it from [here](https://emulator.botframework.com/).
 Please refer to [this documentation article](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started) to know more about the Bot Framework Emulator.

+* Access to portal and be able to create resources on Azure.
+We will not be providing Azure passes for this workshop.

+* Be familiar with C# and have some experience developing bots with Microsoft Bot Framework.

 * A published bot or a bot that you are ready to publish.